juicyapp/loyalty-engine-module-doc/what-is-loyalty-engine.md

 ## Grouping

  - `group_id` exist in account and every scheme.
 It is for isolating schemes with each other.
-In other words, different group means differnt "Loyalty Program"
+In other words, different group means different "Loyalty Program"
  - For example, if you have 2 loyalty programs, you can create 2 groups, and create all schemes under the group.
 This will prevent the schemes from being mixed up.
- - A `NULL` `group_id` means the scheme is shared accross all groups.
+ - A `NULL` `group_id` means the scheme is shared across all groups.
 For example, a `PointScheme` with `group_id` `NULL` means the point can be earned by any account in any group.

 ```mermaid
 ---